 This Webinar is a professional development opportunity that focuses on recent audits performed by federal agencies and their inspectors general, as well as OIG work plans and settlements.
 This will include the recent National Science Foundation report “Promising Practices for NSF Award Management,” which draws observations from 18 audits in the past four years.
 This Webinar looks at frequent issues found and a discussion of day-to-day best practices.

-View Recorded Webinar: The Latest in Audits (requires MIT authentication).
+View recorded webinar: The Latest in Audits (requires MIT authentication)

 -